marcpaterno/spack_retreat/plan-for-standard-builds.md

 The move away from UPS to Spack is intended to make it easier for non-SciSoft personnel to make their own builds of software stacks.
 At the same time, the SciSoft team must retain the ability to build and test LArSoft, which requires building and testing the software stacks that depend upon LArSoft.
-Separately, the SciSoft team will also need to be able to build and test the software stack for the new DUNE framework.
+Separately, the SciSoft team will also need to be able to build and test the software stack for *phlex*.
 The framework for allowing these distinct efforts to proceed relies on the idea of *standard builds*.
 All builds of LArSoft (and of *art*) that will be produced by the SciSoft team will be these standard builds.
 The "data management" software stacks will need to package data management clients, etc., so they do not have conflicting dependencies with the scientific software stacks.
 It is inconvenient for users of the data management tools (e.g., *rucio-clients*, *sam-web-client*, etc.) to have to "unsetup" their experiment's software environment in order to "setup" the data management tools.